cdewey/pokedex/README.md

 # Setup

 ## Node

-This porject will require node 10 or higher.
-Node can be intsalled from https://nodejs.org/en/.
+This project will require node 10 or higher.
+Node can be installed from https://nodejs.org/en/.

-To install nessisary dependencies run the following from the root of the project directory.
+To install necessary dependencies run the following from the root of the project directory.

 ```
 npm install